California Association of Local Behavioral Health Boards & Commissions

 2. See: TEMPLATES/SAMPLE DOCS - Go to "Annual Reports"

-2. Committees - We have difficulty maintaining leadership and making quorum for our "Standing Committees", and the staff is stretched too thin with scheduling and taking minutes for too many meetings.
+2. Committees (See #14 below for more info.)- We have difficulty maintaining leadership and making quorum for our "Standing Committees", and the staff is stretched too thin with scheduling and taking minutes for too many meetings.
 Advice?
 "Standing Committees" are not required by WIC 5604.2, although may be required in your local board/commission bylaws.
 Possible alternatives:

 1. Forming "Ad Hoc" committees to research specific issues or address projects (Annual Reports, Data Notebooks) - see "Ad Hocs"